buuug7/notes/css/basic.md

 ### parameters

 Media queries require parameters which act like conditions that need to be filled in order for the media query to be activated.
-By writing `@media (min-width:1200px)`, we tell the browser to read this block only if the viewport is wider than 1200px;
+By writing `@media (min-width: 1200px)`, we tell the browser to read this block only if the viewport is wider than 1200px;

 #### width